 “Traffic is not always predictable, especially in a construction zone.
 Accidents can happen, so it’s important to have a team on-site to minimize the danger from traffic.
 Clarity from traffic flaggers goes a long way.”

-How do traffic flaggers help?
+So the question remains how do traffic flaggers help?

 Flaggers are trained to understand safety protocols and keep safety first.
 Having flaggers on-site helps direct drivers’ attention, curtail dangerous driving, and get traffic moving as it should.

 In dangerous areas or situations traffic flow is even more critical.
-Downed power lines, damaged roadways, utility equipment, and the workers all carry their own hazards.
+Downed power lines, damaged roadways, utility equipment, and workers carry their own hazards.
 Traffic flaggers are specially trained and equipped to handle these types of situations.
 The flaggers handle the ancillary safety issues around traffic so that the utility or municipality workers can safely fix the problem.
 This promotes a safe, smooth, and successful project.

 Hiring certified traffic control flaggers helps ensure you meet local and federal compliance.
 These traffic control flaggers are trained for many different emergency situations and must receive ongoing training to maintain certification.
 With trained professionals, you can expect them to perform their duties safely and diligently at all times.